yendregi/Stardate-Calculator-Java-App/README.md

 UI... it works, there are curious moving issues as well as raising and lowering the app from focus....
 I solely blame Apple and their lack of JVM compliance as compared to the regular *x86 stream

+## Credits:
+As read from 'main'
+* Initial algorithm to compute a 'StarDate' comes from the script © Phillip L. Sublett : http://TrekGuide.com
+* Panels created for this application based off: http://www.lcars.org.uk/lcars_Alien_panels.htm